TheUltima/odin-recipes/README.md

 # odin-recipes

 First project on The Odin Project.
-The objective for this one is to create
+The objective for this one is to create a main index page that links to recipes.